Lutung Kasarung: Sources

 Before it was put in written form, this legend was transmitted via Pantun Sunda, a traditional Sundanese oral performance.
 It was later written down by Sundanese writers, in both the Sundanese and Indonesian languages.

 Summary

 In the heaven called Svargaloka, there lived a handsome and powerful god named Batara Guruminda Kahyangan.
-He had almost become the highest god in the heaven; but in his pride, he defied Batari Sunan Ambu, the highest mother goddess in Sundanese mythology.
+He had almost become the highest god in heaven; but in his pride, he defied Batari Sunan Ambu, the highest mother goddess in Sundanese mythology.
 As punishment, he was cursed and banished from heaven and incarnated upon earth as a black lutung monkey, in which body he was condemned to live until he could learn humility and earn the sincere love of a woman.

 Meanwhile, on earth, Prabu Tapa Agung, the aging king of Pasir Batang, had two daughters: Purbararang and Purbasari.
 Purbasari was kind and good-hearted, while her older sister Purbararang was wicked.
 Because of this, the king wanted Purbasari to succeed him when he retired.